 All Italians remember fondly the delicious, comforting dishes of childhood cooked by their mothers, grandmothers, or other relatives.
-Today restaurant food has become overly processed and bland, and it's hard to find those soothing dishes we grew up with unless we have learned to cook ourselves.
-The Association for the Guardianship and Protection of the Traditional Culinary-Gastronomic Heritage of Italy is trying to revive interest in the home cooking of traditional housewives by creating a project called "Home Food."
-Aided by a University of Bologna professor, Egeria Di Nallo, the Home Food project allows guests to experience dinners in the homes of Italian housewives who have been specially chosen to provide an authentic Italian experience.
+Today restaurant food has become overly processed and bland, and it's hard to find those soothing dishes we grew up with unless we have learned to cook ourselves.Since 2004, The Association for the Guardianship and Protection of the Traditional Culinary-Gastronomic Heritage of Italy has been trying to revive interest in the home cooking of traditional housewives through the Le Cesarine project.
+The project is the brainchild of a University of Bologna professor, Egeria Di Nallo and allows guests to experience dinners in the homes of Italian housewives who have been specially chosen to provide an authentic Italian experience.

-Foreign visitors to Italy who want to experience the project can buy a temporary membership of up to a month for 7 Euros.
+Foreign visitors to Italy who want to experience the project can buy a temporary membership of up to a month.
 Once partners are accepted into the program, they can occasionally invite friends who are not partners to dine with them, buy food products, and receive publications from the project.

 A dining event can be held in the home of the Cesarine or at another place such as a local farm, historic building such as a castle, or a museum.
-During the event, the guests are taken through a "journey," in which explanations are given as to the origin of the recipes used and how the recipes have evolved from simple to complex in various social settings are given.
+During the event, the guests are taken through a "journey," in which explanations about the origin of the recipes used and how the recipes have evolved from simple to complex in various social settings are given.

 Guests who experience the meals are treated to not just a delicious, authentic multi-course Italian meal, but also get to learn about the history of the food and how it was prepared, socialize with the other guests, and bask in the hospitality of the gracious host or hostess.
-Past events have included such menus as medallions of eggplant, pizza rustica, and orange and almond tart in Naples to duck casserole, chicken in aspic, and sorbetto in Bologna.
-Events are given descriptive titles, such as "From the Renaissance Courtâ€¦.The Tastes of the Hunt" and "Quoting Artusi, from a house amongst the plane trees," and menus are frequently repeated.
+Past events have included such menus as medallions of eggplant, pizza rustica, and orange and almond tart in Naples, to duck casserole, chicken in aspic, and sorbetto in Bologna.
+Events are given descriptive titles, such as "From the Renaissance Courts: The Tastes of the Hunt" and "Quoting Artusi, from a house amongst trees," and menus are frequently repeated.
 Both lunch and dinner are sometimes served on the same theme.